sarehsoltani/Academic-Website/content/authors/admin/_index.md

 ---
 I was recently graduated from B.Sc. in Computer Engineering from the Amirkabir University of Technology (AUT) in Tehran.
 I am also a Research Assistant in IoT Research Center of AUT.
-My research interests broadly focus on Internet of things, Computer Networks, Cloud Computing, Wireless Networks and Machine Learning.<br>
+My research interests broadly focus on Internet of things, Wireless Networks and Machine Learning.<br>
+Specificly , I am curious about Internet of Things approaches and applications for Smart Cities, Smart homes and Healthcare.
 I also had the opportunity to be a Teaching Assistant to some of our department's greatest professors on the courses that I was very interested in.<br>
 I passed high school and junior high school at NODET (National Organization for Development of Exceptional Talents).